 They are driven by a stepping sequence which is generated by a controller.
 The motor moves in steps according to this sequence.
 This post will discuss the basic theory behind the stepper motors.

 Printers are a great source for stepper motors.
-Old dot matrix printers have one big stepper motors and one small.
+Old dot matrix printers have a big and a small stepper motor.
 These are the stepper motors that I was able scavenge out of old dot matrix printers from my dad’s office.

 Basic Classification of Stepper Motors

-Based on the type of construction stepper motors can be classified as,
+Based on the type of the construction, stepper motors can be classified as

 - Variable Reluctance (VR) stepper motor